My increasingly adequate website

 Moore never says, but answers are forthcoming once we figure out another question: just what is capitalism?

 Most definitions of capitalism, particularly those advanced for public consumption, stress the freedom of buyers and sellers to interact, to set their own prices on the market, etc., usually without excessive assistance or interference from the state.
 But none of these characteristics is exclusive to or even inherent in the capitalist mode of production.
 Under slavery and feudalism, and especially so under the primitive communism which humanity lived its first ninety-nine one-hundredths of its existence as a species, the state either didn't exist or played less of a role in the economy than it does today.
 And to one degree or another, the other supposed features of capitalism were apparent, from private ownership to the ability to set prices without coercion.
 In fact, it was only with the advent of capitalism that the state's role in the economy became really important for the first time in history.
 Apart from the period 1850-1875 in Britain, no state has ever really pursued a laissez-faire policy.
 If the laissez-faire myth is more widely cherished in the United States than anywhere else in the world, then reality and myth diverge more here as well.
 Between 1783 and 1861, government funding accounted for 70% of the total investment in canals and 30% of the investment in railroads in the United States.
 The Erie Canal, the largest canal in the world at the time of its construction and a driving force in the development a market economy in the area, was publicly financed.
 Government assistance to private enterprise also came in the form of loans, protection of domestic manufacturers through tariffs, military "defense" of "American interests," the upholding of slavery in the Southern U.S., attacks on workers' attempts to organize, publication education, and so on.
-Indeed, Henry Charles Carey, one of the foremost American economists of the 19th century, and an economic advisor to President Abraham Lincoln, won his fame as a vociferous critic of British laissez-faire and an ardent defender of the "American system" of state intervention.
+Indeed, Henry Charles Carey, one of the foremost American economists of the 1800s, and an economic advisor to President Abraham Lincoln, won his fame as a vociferous critic of British laissez-faire and an ardent defender of the "American system" of state intervention.

 Now, if abstractions such as "freedom" and "non-intervention" aren't characteristics unique to capitalism, then what are the distinct features of capitalism?
 What sets it apart from preceding economic systems?
 What gives it its peculiar internal dynamic?